Michael Basile, Cynthia G. Boyle, James Rana, Terence MacSweeny

 Colette Rice – Artistic Director Emeritus (2001-2012)

 Ms. Rice is a director, actor, teacher and singer, specializing in Shakespearean performance theory and practice.
 After considerable training and experience in regional theatre, opera, non-profit enterprise and business, Ms. Rice accepted the position of Producing Artistic Director of the newly-created Actors Shakespeare Company (ASC) in fall 2000.
 She was chosen at the unanimous request of its founders, a group of professional actors with a passion for classical theatre and a desire to form an acting ensemble that would focus on production, training and scholarship.
 She produced over twenty Shakespeare plays, most of which she also directed.
 In 2002 she launched ASC’s lauded in-school educational program for high school students, Shakespeare WINS!
 (Will In Neighborhood Schools).
 In 2003 she guided ASC in the creation of a free staged reading series known as Bare Bard.
 Under her leadership ASC gained admittance to New Jersey Theatre Alliance, and in 2008 was promoted to full senior member.
 In 2005, she began to create a partnership between ASC and New Jersey City University, which resulted in 2008 in ASC’s acceptance as a profession theatre in residence at NJCU.
-In 2012, Ms. Rice retired from ASC at NJCU to return to her native California and pursue other opportunities.
+In 2012, Ms. Rice retired from ASC to return to her native California and pursue other opportunities.